fberbert/tux-gpt/README.md

 ## Memory & Command History

-terminal-gpt now persists your conversation and command history locally in the `~/.terminal-gpt/` directory.
+tux-gpt now persists your conversation and command history locally in the `~/.tux-gpt/` directory.
 The files created are:
 - `config.json`: CLI configuration, such as the default model.
 - `history.json`: stores the last 20 messages (user + assistant) to maintain context between sessions and limit token usage.
 - `input_history`: command history used by `readline` for navigation with ↑/↓ arrow keys.